ossimlabs/ossim/README.md

 The first check of a successful build is to run the ossim command line utility `ossim-cli --version`.
 You should get the current version output to the console.
 More on the `ossim-cli` command below.

 Testing is generally divided into unit, functional, and integration tests.
 At the moment, true unit testing in OSSIM is very limited, and likely to stay that way.
 There is however a _de facto_ scheme in place that has been used for implementing integration and functional testing using the `ossim-batch-test` command line executable.
 Much of the functional testing supplied through `ossim-batch-test` configuration files is fairly fine-grained, almost to the unit-test level of granularity.
 This testing platform lets the developer create any level of test, from top-level integration test to individual class method test.
 This application spawns other OSSIM utility applications to generate results, including dedicated test utilities, which are then compared against an expected-results dataset.
 This command-line app reads a configuration file that specifies a test or series of tests to run and possibly compare against expected results.
 There is an option to accept current results as the new expected results.
-While not explicitely required, the majority of testing done with `ossim-batch-test` will involve input source data, typically imagery, that the tester must preinstall on the target machine.
+While not explicitly required, the majority of testing done with `ossim-batch-test` will involve input source data, typically imagery, that the tester must preinstall on the target machine.
 The expected results will also need to be generated and its location specified on the command line.
 See the usage for `ossim-batch-test` for more detail.

 A rudimentary test suite is encapsulated in this [test script (linux version)](/scripts/test.sh).
 It defines the locations of the input source data and expected results, and runs the command-line test applications.